How Long Does it Take to Get Comfortable Sleeping with a Partner?

 On the other side of the sheets, women were more comfortable snooping through their partner’s phone while they slept.
 Even leaving a toothbrush at their partner’s house or leaving the bed unmade took women an extra month than men, on average.

-Getting Through the Growing Pains Together
+Getting Through the Growing Pains

 It’s natural to have fears about sharing a sleeping space with your partner for the first time, but it doesn’t have to be so scary.
 We’ll quickly address some common fears and what you can do about them:

-- I’m a light sleeper.
+• I’m a light sleeper.
 What if my partner wakes me up all the time?
 One solution to this common problem is to consider using separate blankets.
 The constant tugging and hogging can’t be helping either of you get a good night’s rest.
 Plus, this gives each person the opportunity to use the type of comforter they prefer.
 Another solution is to consider getting a new mattress with better motion isolation.

-- What if we just don’t mesh well in our sleep space?
+• What if we just don’t mesh well in our sleep space?
 Every couple is different so every sleeping space will be different.
 Give it some time to adjust and figure out the sleeping preference of each person.
 Once you have a few weeks under your belt then you know what works and does not work for each other.

 No matter how you slice it, relationships can be messy.
-And while you have plenty of time to meet each other’s parents or uncover uncomfortable truths about your pasts, it might help to get ready for when you initially fart in front of each other or have to explain why you talk in your sleep.
+While you have plenty of time to meet each other’s parents or uncover uncomfortable truths about your pasts, it might help to get ready for when you initially fart in front of each other or have to explain why you talk in your sleep.
 It may not come naturally, but it might help bring you closer together.

 If you haven’t crossed the threshold of sleeping over just yet, just make sure you don’t forget to pack a toothbrush, phone charger, or an extra pair of underwear.

-At Mattress Advisor, we’re committed to making sure you get the best sleep possible on the best mattress, no matter who’s sharing the bed.
+At Sleep Advisor, we’re committed to making sure you get the best sleep possible on the best mattress, no matter who’s sharing the bed.
 Every mattress we review goes through a six-point testing procedure and lab evaluation to make sure you know what you’re getting before your head ever hits the pillow.
 Let our guides take the stress out of sleeping.

 We collected responses from 1,009 people on Amazon’s Mechanical Turk.
 Participants were 52 percent female and 48 percent male.
-Respondents ranged in age from 18 to 75 with a mean of 30 and standard deviation of 9.1.
+Respondents ranged in age from 18 to 75 with a mean of 30 and a standard deviation of 9.1.

 To qualify for this survey, participants had to be currently in a relationship but not actively living with their partner.
-They must have had already slept at their partner’s house as well as had their partner sleep at their home.
-To determine the length of getting comfortable for each action or scenario, we ensured participants had lived through each experience before submitting their responses.
+They must have already slept at their partner’s house as well as had their partner sleep at their home.
+To determine the length of getting comfortable with each action or scenario, we ensured participants had lived through each experience before submitting their responses.
 Participants who didn’t experience a certain action or scenario were excluded from the analysis.

 The results shown in this study solely rely on self-reporting.
 Issues paired with self-reported data include but are not limited to: honesty, stereotypes, exaggeration, and response bias.
 Statistical testing was not performed on the results of this study.
-Future research and project around the topic of sleepovers during the honeymoon of a relationship should be explored in a more rigorous manner.
+Future research around the topic of sleepovers during the honeymoon of a relationship should be explored in a more rigorous manner.

 If you intend on sharing this content with your audience (or someone about to have their first romantic sleepover), feel free to do so.
 Don’t doze off too quickly, and be sure to provide a link back to this page so that our contributors receive credit for the study.